wkolowski/Type-Theory-Wishlist/README.md

   : r = s := refl
 ```

 At last, we need to return back to the zeroth level of the hierarchy and set up the universe `Contr`.
-The formation rule is `Contr : Contr` and it becomes fully functional when we allow cumulativity between `Contr` and `Prop`, i.e. `A : Contr` implies `A : Prop`.
-We might also consider dropping this unvierse completely, especially if we're worried by the `Contr : Contr` rule.
+The formation rule is `Contr : Prop`.
+This universe becomes fully functional when we allow cumulativity between `Contr` and `Prop`, i.e. `A : Contr` implies `A : Prop`.
+We might also consider dropping this unvierse completely, since it's not very useful (but then, it probably should be there if we are seriously considering Singleton Types).

 ### Basic mechanics of non-strict universes